Warning: This work has been rated 16+ for language.

 “Well, at least we can agree on the dog thing…” I trail off.
 “Why, though?
 Why would you clam up and stop being nice to others?
 Other people could use your kindness.”

 “I’ve done so much for people.
 I’ve fed the poor, gave spare clothing to people wearing rags.
 I’ve helped take care of people and dig graves during sicknesses.
 I’ve been jabbed at and shot at carrying wounded comrades across battlefields.
 I’ve delivered dissents and spoken out against injustice.
 I threw bricks at Stonewall, I spied on the Nazis.
 I’ve done so much, and I’ve gotten nothing back.”
-I stare at Storekeeper.
+I stare at Shopkeeper.
 I wonder if they have sad eyes.
 They’ve been through a lot, and now they’re being put into danger again.
-Then, I realized that they’ve never truly been safe ever.
+Then, I realized that they’ve never truly been safe.

 “Kee, I wish I had your empathy and your will to keep fighting.”
 I say.